Abertay University: Ethical Hacking and Cyber-Security

-Abertay University has a wide group of sports teams competing under the university banner.
-It ranges from Tennis to Hockey who compete in the BUCS (British Universities & Colleges Sport) leagues, which competes against other universities and colleges in Scotland.
-The Football, Hockey and Basketball teams have their 1st teams competing in the highest league (BUCS 1A).
-The university has a fierce rivalry with Dundee University, competing in a yearly Varsity competition.
-There are numerous notable athletic alumni that have undertaken their degrees in the university with the university facilitating elite sports men and women, who have either represented their country or compete at a high level.

-Food and Drink Manufacture

-Abertay University regularly engages with Food and Drink Manufacturing companies throughout Scotland, and in 2022 was rated the 5th best university for Food and Nutrition within the UK (Guardian League Tables).

 Upskilling Short Courses

 Abertay provides a range of short courses that provide the public with opportunities to improve current skills and enhance knowledge in several areas including digital marketing and sustainability.
 Fully funded by the Scottish Funding Council, the courses are free to applicants.
 Each short course is credit-bearing and a recognised university qualification.

 Symbols

 Coat of arms

 Prior to 1953 no coat of arms was registered in the name of the college.
 The original Ensigns Armorial were recorded in the Public Register of All Arms and Bearings in Scotland on 25 July 1953, in the name of Dundee Technical College.
 They were subsequently transferred to Dundee College of Technology in 1977, then to Dundee Institute of Technology in 1988 and, finally, to the University of Abertay Dundee on 25 April 1994.